KABAM-Robotics/door_adapter_megazo/README.md

 > Set to True if door remains closed until requested open, and automatically closes if it does not receive subsequent open requests.

 - door_signal_period
-> Time taken for door signal to be effective, in seconds.
+> Set time taken for door signal to be effective, in seconds.

 - continuous_status_polling
-> Whether to keep checking door state when there are no requests.
+> Set whether to keep checking door state when there are no requests.

+- header_key, header_value
+> Set the Megazo API username and password respectively.
+Please contact the Megazo vendor for details.

 ## **Contributions**